'BRAVE Cave' to be turned into community center? Mayor-President's office says yes

 The mayor's office hopes to transform the site into a community center, partnering with YWCA to make it happen.

 "We are partnering with YWCA to transform that facility into a community space that serves and supports local residents.
-We want to take it from a place of tragedy to a place of healing," a spokesperson said.
+We want to take it from a place of tragedy to a place of healing," spokesperson Falon Brown said.

 Thompson said that the proposal is concerning.